This resource is designed to walk you through building a simple Canvas Course.

 - Drag and drop the imported quiz into the correct assignment group.

 - Add a due date to the quiz by clicking on the icon pencil next to the imported quiz and edit the due date field.
 You may also wish to open the quiz from the Assignments page and edit quiz settings.
-(What options are available in Canvas quizzes?)
+(What options can I set in a quiz?)

 - When you are satisfied with the quiz, click the Publish button.